On correlation functions in the coordinate and the algebraic Bethe ansatz: Concluding remarks

 Along our computations, and in order to compare results expected from the CBA with results in the ABA, special care was needed with the normalization of states.
-We have shown that agreement with results coming from the CBA requires that excitations in the spin chain must be defined using Zamolodchikov-Faddeev operators.
+We have shown that agreement with results coming from the CBA requires that excitations in the spin chain must be defined as if we were using Zamolodchikov-Faddeev operators at $L\rightarrow \infty$.
 An important consequence of this is that states in the ABA pick up an S-matrix factor under the exchange of two rapidities.
-This property is crucial if we want for instance Watson's relations \cite{Watson} to be satisfied by the form factors of the theory.
-An interesting continuation of our work in this paper would be to understand what other constrains are imposed by the remaining axioms in Smirnov's form factor program \cite{Smirnov}.
-In particular it would be very interesting to understand the behavior under crossing transformations of form factors evaluated using algebraic Bethe ansatz techniques.
-The extension of Smirnov's program for relativistic integrable theories to worldsheet form factors for $AdS_5 \times S^5$ strings was discussed in \cite{KM1,KM2}.
-The crossing transformation corresponds to a shift in the rapidity by half the imaginary period of the torus that uniformizes the magnon dispersion relation in the AdS/CFT correspondence \cite{Janik}.
-However at one-loop order one of the periods of the rapidity torus becomes infinitely large and thus both periodicity and the crossing transformation become invisible.
-In order to be able to impose periodicity most likely the dressing phase factor needs to be included.
-A natural question is therefore the extension of the method that we have developed in this paper to include the dressing phase factor.
+This property is crucial if we want, for instance, Watson's relations~\cite{Watson} to be satisfied by the form factors of the theory.
+An interesting continuation of our work in this article would be to understand what other constrains are imposed by the remaining axioms in Smirnov's form factor program~\cite{Smirnov}.
+The extension of Smirnov's program for relativistic integrable theories to worldsheet form factors for $AdS_5 \times S^5$ strings was discussed in~\cite{KM1,KM2}.
+In particular, it would be very interesting to understand the behaviour under crossing transformations of form factors evaluated using algebraic Bethe ansatz techniques.
+The crossing transformation corresponds to a shift in the rapidity by half the imaginary period of the torus that uniformises the magnon dispersion relation in the AdS/CFT correspondence~\cite{Janik}.
+However, one of the periods of the rapidity torus becomes infinitely large at weak coupling and, thus, both periodicity and crossing become invisible.
+It would be interesting if they can be recovered in the inhomogeneous Heisenberg spin chain.
+Nevertheless, most likely the dressing phase factor needs to be included, which we have not considered.

-Another interesting extension of our work is the analysis of the thermodynamical limit where both the number of magnons is comparable with the number of sites of the spin chain.
-In this limit the determinant expressions for the scalar product of Bethe states can be expressed as contour integrals.
-We hope our method can be combined with the semiclassical analysis of contour integrals in \cite{Kazama}-\cite{BK}.

 \centerline{\bf Acknowledgments}